elewa-academy/Fundamentals/08-clean-calc/README.md

         * Link to a [Gist](https://gist.github.com) with your finished calc object
     * Tests for the calc object
     * Source code for every step you completed in a separate folder
 5. Go to Slack and trade Gists.
 See what happens if you replace your cleancalc.js with someone else's.
 Does it make your app crash?
+(This is called _dependency injection_.)

+More Practice:
+* Revisit your completed CodeWar repositories.
+Add UI and a handler to them so users can run your solution with their own arguments directly from Gh-Pages.

 [TOP](#index)